-Every type of anxiety has the potential to compare communication in similar ways.
+Every type of anxiety has the potential to impair communication in similar ways.
 The interesting issue is when that impairment occurs.
 Some may find their anxiety only affects them in social situations.
 Others may find their anxiety affects them all the time.
-Learn more with my free anxiety test.
+Learn more about my free 7-minute anxiety test.

-There is no single issue that compares communication with anxiety.
-Rather, there are a host of potential issues that can make it harder to communicate.
+There is no single issue that impairs communication with anxiety.
+Rather, there is a host of potential issues that can make it harder to communicate.
 A small sample includes:

 - Distracted Thinking The clearest issue caused by anxiety is distracted thinking.
 In order to suffer from anxiety, you must be suffering from anxious thoughts or sensations.
 You may find yourself thinking anxious things, or find yourself overly focused on the way you feel, or find yourself stuck on a thought you're trying to shake.
 Regardless of what the issue is, distracted thinking makes it very hard to hold onto a conversation, and your ability to communicate is impaired as a result.

 - Overthinking From Nervousness Nervousness, in general, can also create problems with overthinking.
 When you're nervous while talking to someone else, it's not uncommon to overthink each and every word you're about to say in an effort to make sure that you say the right thing.
 But since communication has to be natural in order to work, trying to rethink everything you're about to say can actually make it harder to say what you mean.

 - Tongue Stumbling Anxiety can also make natural movements feel more unnatural.
 A great example is stumbling over your tongue.
 Generally, your tongue moves exactly as it needs to in order to make the sounds and letters you want to make.
 But when you have anxiety, it's not uncommon for some automatic body movements to become less automatic because your brain focuses in on the action.
 Eventually, this makes it harder to move your tongue correct to the point where you stumble over your words.